HesterGong/COI-MVP/docs/story2-implementation.md

 - Example: `"ARCH_PROF"` → `"Architect"`

 **Where to use it:** `src/data/services/ProfessionLookupService.ts` (ALREADY PORTED IN STORY 1)
+Note: COI-MVP already has Canada HTML helpers in [coi-mvp-etl/src/generator/load/html/helpers.mjs](coi-mvp-etl/src/generator/load/html/helpers.mjs).
+You may reuse these helpers or provide a TypeScript wrapper (`helpers.ts`) for consistency during migration.

 **Changes needed:**
 - Use this service from Story 1 in transform layer